Skip to Content

 Would you like to grow something unique?
-Learn how to grow toothache plant.
+Learn how to grow toothache plants.
 Spilanthes is a heat-loving flower commonly called “toothache plant” due to the numbing sensation experienced after eating the leaves or flowers.

 Toothache plant contains a natural analgesic within its spicy and slightly bitter-tasting leaves and blooms.
-Learn how to grow toothache plant with these 5 tips.
+Learn how to grow a toothache plant with these 5 tips.

 1. Plant toothache plant at the right time